 The disappointment of yesterday is still very real, but God’s mercies have begun afresh today.

-Will we live with God’s mercy or disappointment and hurt?
+Will we live with God’s mercy or with disappointment and hurt?

 There are so many things we put our trust in and sometimes we are let down and we are left discouraged.